 For families: If members of your group are younger than 10, we can make it work by taking a raft.
 There have to be 3 adult guest paddlers in the raft (the guide will be the 4th paddler) to carry the kids in the raft.
 We use whitewater, sit-on-top kayaks for everyone else.
 The youngest person who may paddle themselves in a kayak is a 10 year old.

-If the water is too high to run the Mopan, we reserve the right to substitute another river of our choice on the day of the trip.
+If the water ends up being too high to run the Caves Branch on the day you reserved, we will have to substitute another river of our choice on the day of the trip, because at some levels the river is unsafe.
+This does not happen often, but it does happen!

 What to bring: